Downloading and Converting AADR v66

 November 10, 2025

-The files downloaded in the previous blog post are in EIGENSTRAT format.
-In this post, we’ll look at how to convert them to PACKEDPED format.
+The files downloaded in the previous blog post are distributed as an EIGENSTRAT-style .geno/.snp/.ind dataset.
+This naming can be confusing: the .snp and .ind files are the usual EIGENSTRAT metadata files, but the .geno file may either be plain-text EIGENSTRAT or binary PACKEDANCESTRYMAP.
 PACKEDPED format allows for easier downstream processing using the PLINK toolset.
-With PLINK, it becomes straightforward to extract sample subsets, filter SNPs, and perform a wide range of analyses.
-Downloading PLINK I use PLINK 1.9.
-While there is a newer version (2.0), I prefer 1.9 because it includes several features that were deprecated or removed in the newer release. ...
+With PLINK, it becomes straightforward to extract sample subsets, filter SNPs, and perform a wide range of analyses. ...

 July 29, 2025